Chondria/SiB/docs/using-generic-type-in-custom-data.md

 3. `OptionQuery` vs `ValueQuery` vs `ResultQuery`

 - `OptionQuery` should be your preferred when defining custom data without a default implementation.
-A query from such data, will either `Some` value if storage contains a value or `None` if there's no value in storage.
+A query for such data, will either `Some` value if storage contains a value or `None` if there's no value in storage.

 - `ValueQuery` always returns a value from storage or causes the program to panic loudly.
 You can use ValueQuery to return the default value if you have configured a specific default for a storage item or return the value configured with the OnEmpty generic.